-Are you planning you planning to visit Costa Rica in August?
+Are you planning to visit Costa Rica in August?

-This time of year is the peak of the green season.
+This time of year is the peak of the green season and you might experience a lot of rain (depending on which area of the country you visit).
 But, don’t let that stop you!
 There are still plenty of fun activities to do!

 Should You Visit Costa Rica in August?